the white failure complex

 The most enjoyable aspects of One Battle After Another are suspended in the film’s margins.
 This penultimate car chase.
 The weed-selling, gun-toting black nuns.
 The underground network of a Latin American Karate Sensei.
 This is a movie unafraid to put things that shouldn’t be in conversation into a locked room together.
 The puppet-mastering, high-society of white supremacists being branded after the Yuletide is one more example of the film’s penchant for juxtaposing absurd contradictions.
 It’s a that gambit works until it doesn’t.
 The most obvious failure is in the form of Perfidia Beverly Hills.

-You can feel she’s being used—to set the dominoes towards the inevitable climax, to offer bad-ass optics of rattling off a Degtyaryov RPD machine gun off her pregnant belly, to pass an epistolatory “go get ‘em, tiger” so Willa can further the radical lineage.
+You can feel she’s being used—to set the dominoes towards the inevitable climax, to offer bad-ass optics of rattling off a Degtyaryov RPD machine gun atop her pregnant belly, to pass an epistolatory “go get ‘em, tiger” so Willa can further the radical lineage of her family.

 Great art is defined by the artist’s ability to conceal his flaws until they look like virtues.
-In the character of Perfidia Beverly Hills, the seams of the filmmaker’s intentions are frayed threads, exposed as a live wire, and too visible to ignore.
+In the character of Perfidia Beverly Hills, the seams of the filmmaker’s intentions are frayed, exposed as a live wire, and too visible to ignore.

 Whether these failures are scriptural (owed to Paul Thomas Anderson’s imaginative distance from the black radical feminine experience) or performative (Teyana Taylor, a musician by trade, is acting alongside a stacked cast of dramatic veterans with relatively low cuts to her teeth by comparison) or a nondescript concoction of both and other factors, they seem to be an inevitable consequence of a white male director trying to cinematically reckon with his own sociality in relation to the diverse experiences of others.
 In that respect, Paul Thomas Anderson’s One Battle After Another is in discussion with Ari Aster’s Eddington.